MarcoGlorioso1994/DCSL-assignemnt/README.md

 ## Deployment

-The deploy could be deployed on cloud.
+The service could be deployed on cloud.
 Adding a pipelien the service could be deploy quickly on an appengine or a serverless cloud function.

 ## Run Locally